t-d-k/LibreCrypt/docs/FAQ.md

 >	190748903107813243563013947653698073429170975896029890745233298054250807024355

-An exception to this rule is if a weakness should be discovered in any of the cyphers, in that case the other nested boxes will still provide some protection, although you will still be more vulnerable to a dictionary attack than if they were not nested.
+An exception to this rule is if a weakness should be discovered in any of the cyphers, in that case the other nested containers will still provide some protection, although you will still be more vulnerable to a dictionary attack than if they were not nested.

-Boxes nested in this manner must be dismounted in the **reverse** order to which they were mounted.
+Containers nested in this manner must be closed in the **reverse** order to which they were opened.

 * * *